 Retirement is not the only important thing you’ll need to save for in your life.
 By developing an early habit of not spending 100 percent of your paycheck, you’ll be better positioned to save for other goals like:

 - Going on the trip of a lifetime.

 If you have trouble developing this habit, try automating it.
 Determine how much you can save each month, then have that amount automatically transferred from your checking account to your retirement savings.
 If you’re contributing to an employer-sponsored retirement account, you have no choice but to automate your savings.
 Your contribution will get automatically deducted from your paycheck and transferred to your retirement account.

 Regardless of your views on retirement, getting an early start on saving for your future gives you a huge advantage.
 The younger you start saving and investing, the less you have to work today to have a financially secure future, because you can let compound interest do the heavy lifting.

 Learn more from MassMutual…

 This article was originally published in November 2018.
 It has been updated.

 1 National Institute for Retirement Security, “New Research Finds 95 Percent of Millennials Not Saving for Adequately for Retirement,” Feb.
 27, 2018.

-2 This is an example of a mathematical concept, the assumed 8 percent return is hypothetical, and there can be assurance that any rate of return -- or nest egg amount -- can be achieved.
+2 This is an example of a mathematical concept.
+The assumed 8 percent return is hypothetical, and there can be no assurance that any rate of return -- or nest egg amount -- can be achieved.